leonace924/react-trivia-app/README.md

-# React Trivia Quiz App using https://opentdb.com/ API.
+# React Trivia Quiz App

-This project was bootstrapped with React, TypeScript, Redux and Tailwind CSS.
+This project was bootstrapped with React, TypeScript, Redux and Tailwind CSS and use the https://opentdb.com/ API.

 ## Getting Started